 Primary health care is recognised as one of the most effective ways to keep individuals and communities healthy, well and active.
-The PHN coordinates evidence based primary and preventative health care and programmes for local regional populations across their lifespan and life phases.
+The PHN coordinates evidence-based primary and preventative health care and programmes for local regional populations across their lifespan and life phases.

-Primary Health refers to health services and support that takes place outside of the hospital, including GPs, allied health, chronic disease management, aged care, physical, social and emotional health services. mental health services and sexual and reproductive health services.
+Primary Health refers to health services and support that takes place outside of the hospital, including GPs, allied health, chronic disease management, aged care, physical, social and emotional wellbeing services, mental health and alcohol and other drugs services.
 The PHN is inclusive of health services, care, support and information for people from urban, regional and remote populations, people with a disability, people with impaired capacity, people who identify as Aboriginal and Torres Strait Islander, Culturally and Linguistically Diverse and/or those who identify as gender and sexually diverse.
-Our PHN uses a Primary Health Care approach employing a social justice framework and supports the principles of accessible health care, appropriate technology, health promotion, cultural sensitivity, intersectoral collaboration and community participation (McMurray, 2015).
+The PHN uses a Primary Health Care approach employing a social justice framework and supports the principles of accessible health care, appropriate technology, health promotion, cultural sensitivity, intersectoral collaboration and community participation (McMurray, 2015).

-PHN will have three Community Advisory Councils which represent the sub regions that are aligned with the Hospital and Health Service boundaries to support community engagement and health for all:
+The PHN has three Community Advisory Councils which represent the areas that are aligned with the Hospital and Health Service boundaries to support community engagement and health for all:

 - Central Queensland Community Advisory Council

-- Wide Bay Community Advisory Council •
+- Wide Bay Community Advisory Council

-- Sunshine Coast Community Advisory Council.
+- Sunshine Coast Community Advisory Council